zkniebel/SitecoreDXG/README.md

 ### Using SitecoreDXG's Default RabbitMQ Middleman and Trigger

+The RabbitMQ Middleman can be found in the `.\middlemen\RabbitMQ\\` folder.
+Feel free to call the middleman directly from that folder or to copy that folder to another path or even another machine.
+If you do choose to move the file to another path or machine, be sure to run `npm init` to create a `package.json` file for it.

-The RabbitMQ Middleman can be called using the following syntax from the `.\middlemen\Node.js\\` folder:
+The RabbitMQ Middleman should be called using the following command-line syntax:

 ```
 node rabbitmq-amqp-middleman ARCHITECURE_GET_URL GENERATION_QUEUE_NAME [COMPLETION_HANDLER_NAMES]